-Both meditation and focused breathing practice have been long-claimed to increase one’s ability to focus more clearly on tasks, and are staples of both Buddhism and yoga.
+Both meditation and focused breathing practice have been long-claimed to increase one’s ability to focus more clearly on tasks.
 Breath-focused meditation and yogic breathing practices are known to have a number of cognitive benefits, ranging from increased focus and positive emotions to decreased emotional reactivity and improved arousal levels.
 Despite this, no direct neurophysiological link has been found between respiration and cognition… until now.

 New research has shown for the first time that meditation and breathing exercises directly affect the levels of a natural chemical messenger in the brain called noradrenaline.

 Noradrenaline is released when we are focused, challenged, curious, exercised, or emotionally aroused — although hopefully not all at the same time.
 If produced at the right levels, it can help the brain develop new connections.
 This means that the way we breathe has a direct effect on our brain chemistry, and can enhance our attention as well as improve our brain health.

 The research was done by scientists at Trinity College Institute of Neuroscience and the Global Brain Health Institute at Trinity.
 They looked to measure study participants’ breathing, reaction time, and brain activity in an area of the brain stem called the locus coeruleus – where noradrenaline is made.
 The researchers discovered that participants who focused well while doing a task that necessitated a lot of focus had greater synchronization between their breathing patterns and their attention, compared to those who focused poorly.